ezbc/ezbc.github.io/_posts/2015-06-28-Data-Updates-and-Backgrounds.md

 Judging by the $$A_V$$ background of all three clouds, Perseus seems to have the most constant background $$A_V$$.
-It is odd that there is no intercept derived however, because inspecting the map visually, it looks like there is at least a $$0.6$$ mag background in the Planck map.
+It is odd that there is no intercept calculated however, because inspecting the map visually, it looks like there is at least a $$0.6$$ mag background in the Planck map.

 <img src="/images/2015-06-28/perseus_likelihood_planck_bin_scaled_wd.png" style=""/>